code-disaster/steamworks4j/README.md

 ## Introduction

 The wrapper is written as minimal as possible without sacrificing ease of use.
-Its goal is to provide *just* an accessible Java interface to Valve's C++ interfaces.
+Its goal is to provide *just* an accessible Java API to Valve's C++ interfaces.

-> **In its current state, the wrapper only publishes very few interfaces.
-In basic, everything we put into use with our own games right now.
-Feel free to participate to extend it with the many functions and interfaces still missing.**
+> **In its current state, the wrapper only publishes *some* interfaces.
+Some of them are not exposing the full API.
+In basic, I've added everything we need for our own games right now, and what I've been asked to.
+Feel free to send requests, or even better, participate to add the functions and interfaces still missing.**

 **steamworks4j** is currently built against Steamworks SDK v1.31.